CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ---
 layout: page
-title: SBOM Roles in a supply-chain
+title: Roles and metadata in open source supply-chains
-description: An overview of roles in a supply-chain who care about SBOM metadata
+description: An overview of roles in a supply-chain and the metadata they care about
 toc: true
 mermaid: true
 ---